 4. Ginger Supplements

 If you want an easy way to get all the benefits of ginger, supplements could be ideal for you.
 They are a popular way to take ginger as a preventative measure.
-For example, to reduce the risk of colon cancer or consistently assist with osteoarthritis issues.

 Taking ginger as supplements rather than in fresh form also reduces your risk of heartburn.
 However, they should not be taken while on aspirins or blood thinning medication.

 As with any supplement, you should use a trusted brand and check the ingredients list to ensure you are receiving an effective and authentic product.